hyperter96/gitlab-operator/doc/adr/0013-stable-branch-policy.md

 being created from this stable branch.
 When new patch releases need to be done, the commits are cherry-picked into these stable branches and tagged.

-We should implement something similar for Operator releases also.
+We will implement similar for Operator releases, following the implementation of [release branches with GitLab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow) used in our other projects.

 ## Decision